netobserv/flowlogs-pipeline/docs/api.md

              caCertPath: path to the CA certificate
              userCertPath: path to the user certificate
              userKeyPath: path to the user private key
+         sasl: SASL configuration (optional)
+             clientIDPath: path to the client ID / SASL username
+             clientSecretPath: path to the client secret / SASL password
 </pre>
 ## S3 encode API
 Following is the supported API format for S3 encode: